dgurnari/covid_19_Oxford_database/country_stats/readme.md

 # WORD BANK
 ## Fetcher
-We provide a python script to download and slice the entire Word Bank dataset.
-It can be executed with the following command \

-python wb_data_fetcher.py <indicators.csv> [optional <dataset.zip>]

-<indicators.csv> must be a csv file with (at least) a column named "code" and another named "category".\
-Elements of the "code" column must be valid indicator codes that can be found at https://data.worldbank.org/indicator?tab=all .\
-Elements in the "category" column will be used to divide the output file in subsets.\
-Additional columns can be used to describe the indicators but are not read by the script.

-By default the script downloads the entire dataset "WDIData.csv" from http://databank.worldbank.org/data/download/WDI_csv.zip .\
-If a second argument is provided the dataset will be loaded locally from the path <dataset.zip> .

-## what does the script do

-wb_data_fetcher.py loads the entire dataset "WDIData.csv" either from the World Bank website or from a local file.
+We load the entire dataset "WDIData.csv" either from the World Bank website or from a local file.
 Slice it keeping only the the rows relative to the indicators in <indicators.csv> and for each row keeps only the most recent value and its year.

-Returns a csv file "wb_out_FULL.csv" with the following columns\
+The resulting table has the following columns\
 Country Name, Country Code, Indicator Name, Indicator Code, Most Recent Value, Year

-and similar subset of it named "wb_out_{CATEGORY}.csv" which contain only the indicators of a certain CATEGORY.

 Note: in the "WDIData.csv" dataset there are not only single countries but also groups of them such as Arab World and European Union.
 Since thoose region do not have a GID we drop them.